Michal Kašpárek

 trashing

-In computer science, thrashing occurs in a system with virtual memory when a computer’s real storage resources are overcommitted, leading to a constant state of paging and page faults, slowing most application-level processing.
+In computer science, thrashing occurs in a system with memory paging when a computer's real memory (RAM) resources are overcommitted, leading to a constant state of paging (swapping, i.e. moving a page to disk) and page faults, slowing most application-level processing.
 This causes the performance of the computer to degrade or even collapse.
 The situation can continue indefinitely until the user closes some running applications or the active processes free up additional virtual memory resources. (en.wikipedia.org)

 treperenda